-To quickly find an individual or organization, select the Search for a constituent field — or, for some of you, Search — and enter their criteria, like you would in Google or another search engine.
+To quickly find an individual or organization, select Search and enter their criteria, like you would in Google or another search engine.
 The search criteria can include their:

-Name, including their first name, last name, preferred name, former name, or alias
+For an individual, this includes their first name, last name, preferred name, former name, or alias.

 Spouse's first or last name, if they're not also a constituent

 Lookup ID, if they're a constituent

 Street number and name of any mailing address

 Phone number, when you enter at least seven consecutive digits